dndx/phantun/README.md

 | Phantun (5 streams)                                                             | 5.00 Gbits/sec | 2.38 Gbits/sec | 95% (all cores utilized)                            |
 | udp2raw (`cipher-mode=none` `auth-mode=none` `disable-anti-replay`) (5 streams) | 5.00 Gbits/sec | 770 Mbits/sec  | 50% (2 cores at 100%)                               |

+Writeup on some of the techniques used in Phantun to achieve this performance result: [Writing Highly Efficient UDP Server in Rust](https://idndx.com/writing-highly-efficient-udp-server-in-rust/).

 [Back to TOC](#table-of-contents)

 # Future plans